 What are Kang’s powers?

-He also owns a special time vessel that gives him access to any timeline he wants, which means he can appear with whatever weapons or gadgets he can find anything he needs.
+He also owns a special time vessel that gives him access to any timeline he wants, which means he can appear with whatever weapons or gadgets he can find and anything he needs to win.

 When is Kang’s next MCU appearance?

 If you love the MCU and need to know more about the future of the world’s biggest franchise, check out our Ant-Man 3 review.
-We’ve also got a guide to Marvel’s Phase 5, which breaks down new movies like The Marvels, Guardians of the Galaxy Vol 3, and Thunderbolts.
+We’ve also got a guide to Marvel’s Phase 5, which breaks down upcoming new movies.
+Check out our guides on The Marvels release date and the Thunderbolts release date as well.